arivers/kmercoverage/readme.md

 ##Purpose##

-Kmer histogram data was generated in order to extend the the Rational Function Approximation (RFA) approach to used by Preseq (Daley and Smith, 2013)  and PreseqR (Deng et al., 2015)  to estimate sequence coverage ad a function of total sequencing.
+Kmer histogram data was generated in order to extend the the Rational Function Approximation (RFA) approach to used by Preseq (Daley and Smith, 2013)  and PreseqR (Deng et al., 2015)  to estimate sequence coverage as a function of total sequencing.
 The software packages Nonpareil (Rodriguez-R and Konstantinidis, 2014) and KmerSpectrumAnalyzer (Williams et al., 2013) perform related estimates, but RFA may make the approach more accurate and scalable.

 ## Data ##